hiranthaR/Json-to-Dart-Model/README.md

    sudo apt-get install xclip
    ```

 2. Matches the wrong type.
-In my experience some api deliverers write `integer` values instead of `double`, example: 1 instead 1.10.
+In my experience some api deliverers write `integer` values instead of `double`, example: 1 or 1.00 instead 1.10.
 The problem is that this generator does deep object scan and reads each items to detect the type of value and returns type as found.
 But with lists works well, if the list only has double and intengers, the list type returns as num.
 If you write yourself json objects try to give the right value type for better results.
 It’s all about json quality  :sunglasses:

 ### Links